 The Illinois Prairie Path's 17-mile main branch is the most urban of its corridors.
-In Wheaton the main stem of the trail begins along city streets on bicycle-friendly extra-wide sidewalks.
+In Wheaton, the main stem of the trail begins along city streets on bicycle-friendly extra-wide sidewalks.
 Distinct green trail markers shepherd you east through the lively shopping district of this college town.
-As you leave downtown Wheaton, Metra commuter rail tracks share the corridor, allowing you about 4 miles of rail-with-trail experience.
+As you leave downtown Wheaton, Metra commuter rail tracks share the corridor, allowing you about 2 miles of rail-with-trail experience.

 The trail maintains a distinct urban ambiance, passing through the heart of the western suburbs.
-About midway to Maywood, in Villa Park, a lovely restored train depot houses great historical displays as well as a chance for water and restrooms.
-The trail ends where it hits 1st Avenue in Maywood.
-Parking is spotty at this end of the trail, so plan on a return trip where the Chicago, Aurora, and Elgin once roared.
+About midway to Forest Park, in Villa Park, a lovely restored train depot houses great historical displays as well as a chance for water and restrooms.
+The trail appears to end where it hits 1st Avenue in Maywood, but a short trek along Maybrook Drive leads to a bicycle/pedestrian bridge over the Des Plaines River.
+The eastern terminus of the trail is shortly thereafter at the Forest Park CTA Station.
+Free parking is spotty at this end of the trail, so plan on a return trip where the Chicago, Aurora and Elgin once roared.

 Your journey on the Aurora Branch is likely to be quiet, passing through woodlands and fields and under high-tension power lines.
 Wildlife finds refuge on the trail; most common are deer, rabbit and many bird species.
 Pay attention at just past mile 7 where the crossing at Winfield Road can be confusing.
 Other trails converge here, so look for the green IPP marker directly across Winfield Road.

 The Elgin Branch of the IPP is the 14-mile northern segment, between Elgin and Volunteer Park in Wheaton.
 The surface of the trail is almost entirely a hard-packed crushed stone.
-Heading southeast from the Elgin trailhead you immediately plunge into a lush, rural atmosphere of farm fields and pockets of trees.
-Near mile 4 in Wayne, between Army Trail Road and Smith Road, a steep hill climb will give pause to youngsters and road bicyclists and is not advisable for wheelchair users.
+Heading southeast from the Elgin trailhead, where the IPP again meets the Fox River Trail, you immediately plunge into a lush, rural atmosphere of farm fields and pockets of trees.
+Near mile 4 in Wayne, between Army Trail Road and Smith Road, a steep hill climb will give pause to youngsters and road cyclists and is not advisable for wheelchair users.

-When you crest this hill it is a pleasant 4-mile ride through a mixture of forest and residential development to Prince Crossing Road, where the IPP connects with the 11.5-mile Great Western Trail at the trailhead facility.
-This trail meets up with the IPP again in Villa Park along the Main Branch between Wheaton and Maywood.
+When you crest this hill, it is a pleasant 4-mile ride through a mixture of forest and residential development to Prince Crossing Road, where the IPP connects with the 12-mile DuPage County segment of the Great Western Trail at the trailhead facility.
+This trail meets up with the IPP again in Villa Park along the Main Branch between Wheaton and Forest Park.
 Another 3 miles through similar terrain brings you to the connection with the Geneva Spur of the IPP, on the west side of the trail at Geneva Road.
 The spur travels 11 miles west to the elegant Chicago suburb of Geneva.

 Well-manicured neighborhoods soon indicate your arrival in the town of Wheaton.
 Just when you think you have left the trail's remoteness behind, the Lincoln Marsh Natural Area affords an excellent bucolic diversion.
 With multiple overlooks and interpretive signs, the marsh presents the perfect finishing touch to a wonderful 14-mile trip.
 In less than 1 mile, after spanning an impressive bridge over two city streets and three active rail lines, you arrive at Volunteer Park.